markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-csp-mdm.md

 #### I want to manage which released feature update my devices receive

-A Windows Update for Business administrator can defer or pause updates.
+A Windows Update client policies administrator can defer or pause updates.
 You can defer feature updates for up to 365 days and defer quality updates for up to 30 days.
 Deferring simply means that you don't receive the update until it has been released for at least the number of deferral days you specified (offer date = release date + deferral date).
 You can pause feature or quality updates for up to 35 days from a given start date that you specify.

 - To defer a feature update: [Update/DeferFeatureUpdatesPeriodInDays](/windows/client-management/mdm/policy-csp-update#deferfeatureupdatesperiodindays)
 - To pause a feature update: [Update/PauseFeatureUpdatesStartTime](/windows/client-management/mdm/policy-csp-update#pausefeatureupdatesstarttime)